simonqv/Lyractle/README.md

 │   ├── views
 │   │   ├── artistSearchResultView.jsx    // View of searched artists
 │   │   ├── finalLyricsView.jsx           // View for win or given up state
-│   │   ├── gameView.jsx                  // View of the game
 │   │   ├── guessBarView.jsx              // View of the guesses the player has made
 │   │   ├── guessInputView.jsx            // View of the bar to make guesses
 │   │   ├── hamburgerView.jsx             // View of hamburger menu